 The WIKA Group raised €150,000 from its subsidiaries around the globe, including WIKA USA, to support Ukrainian refugees who have temporarily settled in southern Germany.
 The company also converted two of its buildings into emergency housing.

-Ever since Russia invaded Ukraine in late February, millions of Ukrainians have poured across the borders into neighboring countries and then deeper into Europe.
+When Russia invaded Ukraine in late February of 2022, millions of Ukrainians began to pour across the borders into neighboring countries and then deeper into Europe.
 One of the most welcoming nations is Germany, which has received more than 900,000 refugees as of August, according to the United Nations.

 WIKA Worldwide Raises Funds for Ukraine Relief